CO2 Fire Extinguishers: A Guide

 • Universities

-As CO2 extinguishers can also be used on Class B fires, they are also often found in areas that provide storage for flammable liquids, such as petrol, paint and diesel.
+CO2 extinguishers can also be used on Class B fires, they are often found in areas that provide storage for flammable liquids, such as petrol, diesel, and paint.

 How To Use A CO2 Extinguisher

 You can safely use a CO2 extinguisher on relatively small and contained fires.
-If the fire is in an enclosed space, CO2 extinguishers are not recommended, as carbon dioxide is poisonous at a concentration of 4%.
+If the fire is in an enclosed space, CO2 extinguishers are not recommended due to the possibility of asphyxiation, as carbon dioxide is poisonous at a concentration of 4%.

 Instructions on how to use a CO2 fire extinguisher are displayed on the side of the canister.
-However, it’s a good idea to familiarise yourself beforehand with them in the event that you ever need to use the extinguisher.
+However, it’s a good idea to familiarise yourself beforehand with them in the event that you ever need to use one.

 • Remove the safety pin.